kartikn/yubicodes/README.md

 # License

 Workflow is licensed under the MIT License.
-For more details, please see the Licence file.
+For more details, please see the License file.